Keyboard shortcuts

 Run Queue Structure

-The scheduler maintains a simple FIFO run queue.
-Goroutines are added to the tail and removed from the head.
-This is simpler than prioritybased scheduling and sufficient for game workloads where you control when each goroutine yields.
+libgodc uses a simple FIFO queue: goroutines are added to the tail and removed from the head.
+This is easy to implement, predictable, and sufficient for game-oriented workloads where the program mostly controls fairness by deciding when goroutines yield.

 // Goroutines execute in the order they become runnable